detis46901/API/README.md

+# Cube (Server)

-# Angular2 with Typescript, NodeJs with ExpressJs and Sequalize ORM with PostgreSQL
+## Angular2 with Typescript, NodeJs with ExpressJs and Sequalize ORM with PostgreSQL
-In this example I created Demo application to show how to implement server and client side application to do CRUD operations for one DB table called DogeFriends.
+This is the server-side part of the Cube Application, which manages the datgabase functionality of the project and works alongside the Cube API, c-proj.

 ## Environment setup
 1. Install NodeJs from https://nodejs.org/